stats-432sp2018/stats-432sp2018.github.io/syllabus.md

 #### Cheating

-In previous years, I have caught students cheating on the midterm exam.
+In previous years, I have caught students cheating on the exams.
 I did not enforce any penalty because the action did not help.
-Cheating, in my experience, occurs because students don't understand the material, so the result is usually two failing grades even before the penalty and resulting report to the Dean's office.
+Cheating, in my experience, occurs because students don't understand the material, so the result is usually a failing grade even before I impose any penalty and report the incident to the Dean's office.
 I carefully structure exams to make it so that I can catch these issues.
-I _will_ catch you, and it does not help.
+I __will__ catch you, and it does not help.
 Do your own work and use the TA and me as resources.
 If you are struggling, we are here to help.

 #### Title IX